 Athletic Training Program

 The Department of Health & Human Performance is now offering coursework and clinical experience hours required by the Texas Department of Health Services and the Texas Advisory Board of Athletic Trainers towards the completion of the Texas State License in Athletic Training.
-Students wishing to purse this credential are required to complete the Human Performance degree.
-Students must also complete an apprenticeship under the direct supervision of a Texas Licensed Athletic Trainer consisting of a minimum of 1,800 hours during at least five long semesters.
+Students wishing to purse this credential should major in Human Performance.
+Students must also complete an apprenticeship under the direct supervision of a Texas Licensed Athletic Trainer consisting of a minimum of 1,800 hours during at least five long (fall/spring) semesters.
+Students who want to become a Certified Athletic Trainer (ATC) will need to pursue a master's degree in a CAATE accredited entry-level master's program upon completion of their bachelor's degree.
 Please contact the Director of Athletic Training Education for more details.

-Students currently enrolled under the CAATE guidelines will continue to progress through the approved coursework according to the CAATE guidelines and graduate under the current the CAATE accreditation standards.
+Students enrolled prior to 2012 under the Athletic Training major and CAATE guidelines will continue to progress through the approved coursework according to the CAATE guidelines and graduate under the current the CAATE accreditation standards.
 Students must complete degree requirements and graduate by the August 31, 2015 closing date of the AT Program.

 The information regarding the Athletic Training major applies ONLY to the students currently enrolled in the CAATE accredited AT Program.